Washington state Supreme Court declines to review ruling that killed Seattle’s income tax

 The Supreme Court issued the order after meeting en banc Thursday, more than a year after the city petitioned for direct review.

 Seattle made its request in December 2017, after a King County Superior Court judge struck down the tax on well-off households.
 Rather than appeal Judge John Ruhl’s ruling to the Court of Appeals, the city went straight to the Supreme Court.
 Tax-reform advocates saw Seattle’s case as an opportunity to break through the long-standing inability of Washington and its cities to tax the wealthy.

+Even Matthew Davis, an attorney for one of the plaintiffs, said he was dumbfounded Thursday by the Supreme Court’s choice to punt.

 Most Read Local Stories